agsb/jelly/README.md

 Jelly includes: (list can grow)

-  - a noop, to do nothing, and movescode tape one step, forward or backward;
+  - a noop, to do nothing, and moves code tape one step, forward or backward;

   - a eof, to end of code and halt, to be a complete Turing Machine;

 ### Jelly ideas

 How the standart devices could be changed ?

 Maybe using the bytes at first two positions of data tape, to select which port to use, as input and output, as like in many microcontrolers ?

-The math could include opcodes, for shifts, negation, and reverse a byte.
+The math could include opcodes, for clear, shifts, negation, and reverse a byte.

 ## About loops

 There are some brainfuck computers, but almost with the loop instructions _begin_ and _again_ (\[ and \]) replaced by pre-compiled jumps.

-Jelly does not pre-compiler tricks, then need a logic to deal with loops.
+Jelly does not allow pre-compiler tricks, then need a logic to deal with loops.

 The _begin_ and _again_ loops are like the _while_ and _until_ concepts of any programming language, but used together.

-The _begin_ ends when the actual data byte is zero, then advances until pass the corresponding _again_.
+The _begin_ ends the loop when the actual data byte is zero, then advances until pass the corresponding _again_.

-The _again_ repeats while the actual data byte is not zero, then must go back until the corresponding _begin_.
+The _again_ repeats the loop while the actual data byte is not zero, then must go back until the corresponding _begin_.

 The loops can be nested, using a counter that increase for begins and decrease for again, finishing the loop when counter is zero.
 As a 8-bit circuit, the maximum nested loops is 255;

 ## Circuit Layout